Teorija/Teorija/README.md

 ### Current Personal Projects

-After briefly using pygame for an aspect of a shool project I have begun to attempt to make a 2D pixel art game using the graphics library for fun.
+After briefly using pygame for an aspect of a shool project I have begun to attempt to make a 2D pixel art game using the pygame graphics library.
 Using pygame and python I am trying to create a game framework that allows me to easily add new features to the game as well as allow me to more easily create future games.

 ### How To Reach Me